 Remember the 1990’s Nirvana song, “Come as you are?”

-Well, God is saying come as you are – minus the grunge movement, and probably everything else that has to do with that song.
+Well, God is saying come as you are – minus the grunge movement, and probably everything else this song has to do with.

 God is saying come as you are, but I don’t want you to stay there.